-Objective: This financial product seeks to achieve long-term capital growth.
+Objective: This financial product seeks achieve long-term capital growth.

-Investments: The Sub-Fund invests at least 67% of assets in equities and equity-linked instruments of companies that are headquartered, or do substantial business, in Asia (excluding Japan and including China).
+Investments: The Sub-Fund invests at least 67% of assets in equities and equity-linked instruments of companies that are headquartered, or do substantial business, in emerging countries in Africa, America, Asia and Europe.
 Investments in Chinese equities can be made either through authorised markets in Hong Kong or through the Stock Connect.
-The Sub-Fund may invest up to 10% of net assets in China A shares and B shares (combined).
+The Sub-Fund may also invest in P-Notes for the purpose of efficient portfolio management.
+The Sub-Fund's total investment exposure to China A shares and B Shares (combined) will be less than 30% of net assets.
 The Sub-Fund may invest in China via the R-QFII licence system.
 There are no currency constraints on these investments.